jarek/electric2go/README.md

 then graph them all or calculate statistics like trip distance or duration.

 Some filtering of trips/positions analyzed is available and more is coming.

-Currently hardcoded to car2go but most things are factored out properly so that is about to change.

 process.py -h describes the arguments it supports.